Tingliangstu/pySED/docs/source/installation.rst

 .. note::

-    Depending on your operating system or environment configuration, this step may be done automatically.
+    Depending on your operating system or environment configuration, if you are using conda environment this step may be done automatically.

-4. Verify Installation
+Verify Installation
 ----------------------

 To confirm that pySED is installed correctly, run: